vmoprojs/GeoModels-page/_posts/2017-11-30-style-guide.md

 ## Installation and more Info

-Please, check our website for more information, news and feedback: <a href="https://vmoprojs.github.io/GeoModels-page/">
+Please, check our website for more information, news and feedback: <"https://vmoprojs.github.io/GeoModels-page/">